LumKitty/LIVnyan/README.md

 Add a "Sprout Sender" filter to "LIV Front Layer" after crop/pad but before Advanced Mask.
 Name the source "screen"
 ![image](https://github.com/user-attachments/assets/8909d36c-0549-4202-b862-32b6911a4417)

+## Support
+Either open an issue here (preferred), or ask in the LIVnyan thread on [Suvi's Discord](https://discord.com/channels/714814460010823690/1373846127975207002)

 ## Shameless plug
 ### https://twitch.tv/LumKitty
 If you find this plugin useful, please consider sending a follow or a raid my way.
 If you somehow make millions using it, consider sharing some of that with me :3

+[^1]: While you can use a VRM model with LIVnyan.
+Given that LIV natively supports VRM files it is probably not worth setting up LIVnyan, unless you really need VNyan redeems to work!